The 7 Most Influential Self-Help Books of All Time

 New to self-help books?
 Start off with the groundbreakers, the ones that changed millions of lives and stood the test of time.

 Each year, publishers inundate us with new self-help books promising to teach us how to be better: better parents, better spouses, better workers, better organizers, better everything!
 It’s enough to make the head spin.
 However, every so often a self-help book rises to the top and morphs into something of a cultural phenomenon.
 These winners often spawn a school of wannabes and lookalikes (bookalikes?), but the originals retain something special.
 Here are seven self-help books that were groundbreakers in their day, and have stood the test of time.
+(And while you’re reading, get empowered by these 15 motivational quotes to help you achieve any goal.)

 Who Moved My Cheese? by Spencer Johnson, MD (1998)